Ethical Standards for Clinical Trials Conducted in Third Countries: The New Strategy of the European Medicines Agency

 Showing items related by title, author, creator and subject.

 Safeguarding Clinical Trials.
-Efforts Are Underway to Modernize Clinical Trial Standards and Normalize Regulations to Facilitate International Collaboration. but as the European Union's Clinical Trials Directive Shows, a One-Size-Fits-All Regulatory Strategy May Be Easier to Conceive Than to Implement Unknown author (2007-02)
+Efforts Are Underway to Modernize Clinical Trial Standards and Normalize Regulations to Facilitate International Collaboration. but as the European Union's Clinical Trials Directive Shows, a One-Size-Fits-All Regulatory Strategy May Be Easier to Conceive Than to Implement Unknown creator (2007-02)

 Effect of European Clinical Trials Directive on Academic Drug Trials in Denmark: Retrospective Study of Applications to the Danish Medicines Agency, 1993-2006 Berendt, Louise; Håkansson, Cecilia; Bach, Karin Friis; Dalhoff, Kim; Andreasen, Per Buch; Peterson, Lene Grejs; Anderson, Elin; Poulson, Henrik Enghusen (2008-01-05)